 The deadline for the application for the Fall 2018 semester is 6 pm on Tuesday, September 4 per the MOU; which means you must have at least the application submitted to Academic Affairs by this date and time.
 If your packet of materials is not ready for submission by September 4, then you may delay submitting it until September 17.
 Packets will not be accepted past 12 pm, September 17 .

 For a written explanation of the application process as well as a checklist to aid in the gathering of materials, see How to Apply for Extensive Laboratory Classification.
 To download the application itself, see Application Form (Please download the application form prior to filling it out.
 The online version will not allow saved changes.)

 Other helpful documents to download are as follows:

-The ELC Committe will be holding workshops on the application and submission procedure (September 19, 2017 from 11:00 - 11:45 am in SS-138).
+The ELC Committe will be holding workshops on the application and submission procedure in early fall 2018.
 In these workshops, members of the Extensive Laboratory Committee will explain the application process, documentation, and how to calculate the adjusted teaching overload.
-Please see Workshop Information Packet to retrieve many of the handouts distributed at the workshops.

 Susan LePere, Instructor, Science, Engineering, & Mathematics

 Kevin Taylor, Instructor, Technology